-The Philadelphia location does not have does not have housing for student, as such, they do not maintain an active Daily Fire Log.
+The Philadelphia location does not have housing for students, as such, they do not maintain an active Daily Fire Log.

 Emergency/Fire Safety Equipment

 Proper use of, and response to, fire alarms is required.
 Disciplinary action will be taken against anyone who falsely, intentionally, or negligently tampers with or activates fire safety equipment.
 Fire safety equipment includes smoke/heat detectors, sprinkler heads, fire extinguishers, pull stations, alarm panels, and exterior doors.
 Disciplinary action will be taken against anyone who fails to respond to a fire alarm, regardless of whether an emergency exists.
 Fire escapes are to be used only for emergency evacuations.
 Students should expect at least one practice fire drill per semester.